 The Personal Data Store (PDS) is an encrypted database dedicated to one specific user.
 The PDS holds the personal data of a user and is hosted in a secure data center in the EU or in Switzerland.
-Each PDS is protected by a user password that only the user knows.
+Every user protects his PDS with a strong and secure password.
 No third party can ever read or access the data without that password, not even BitsaboutMe.

 |Privacy as after-thought||Privacy by Design|

 |Users give away the rights on their data by signing the user agreement.||All data always belongs to the user.
 BitsaboutMe cannot touch, see or sell the data.|

 |Data is stored unencrypted in order to data mine and monetize it.||All data is encrypted, only the user has the key to decrypt it.|

 |Data is used to build user profiles which are then sold to advertisers.||Only users initiate analysis on their data.
 User profiles are curated by users and only shared by them.|

 |Little control over data, extracting and deleting data is made cumbersome.||Full control at all times, straight forward extraction and deletion.|